 Periodontist job description

 A Periodontist specializes in the prevention, maintenance, and repair of gum and tooth issues – it’s their job to ensure your gums, connective gum tissues, and jawbone are in optimal oral health.

-Periodontists play a vital role in their patients having a healthy mouth.
+Periodontists and their assistants play a vital role in their patients having a healthy mouth.
 When a general practitioner sees gum disease, it is necessary to act immediately to treat any issues to prevent further degradation of your gums so that your teeth and jawline can remain intact.
 Periodontists are considered the “plastic surgeons” of their industry.